TryItOnline/tiosetup/README.md

 # UseSavedCerts="n"
 # Note that LetsEncrypt limits you to 5 cert requests per week so you do not want
 # to keep this setting saying n if your first attempt to install the mirror failed
-# see accompaning documentation to find out how to back up generated letsencrypt
+# see accompanying documentation to find out how to back up generated letsencrypt
-# certifcates in this case
+# certificates in this case
 UseSavedCerts="y"
 # In order for the install to succeed you need to provide a public and private ssh key
-# that will be used for establishing ssh connection between backemd and arena.
+# that will be used for establishing ssh connection between backend and arena.
 See
-# accompaning documentation to find out how to generate them.
+# accompanying documentation to find out how to generate them.
 # Put the private key to private/id_rsa
 # Put the public key to public/id_rsa.pub
 # letsencrypt.tar.gz